DNA and the Living Lattice

 The implication is structural.
 The framework predicts that wherever the substrate finds a way to organize matter into counter-rotating pairs at a coherence-tail scale, it will choose that configuration over alternatives.
 Single-stranded RNA exists but is structurally less stable than its double-stranded analogs and folds back on itself to make pseudo-double-stranded regions whenever it needs to do anything sustained.
 Triple helices and four-stranded G-quadruplexes form only in specific sequences and conditions.
 The double helix is the substrate’s preferred macromolecular architecture because two anti-parallel strands is the minimum configuration that closes the boundary — the same parity rule that makes the photon a counter-rotating dipole rather than a single vortex or a triple, applied to a chain.

-The 10.5 base pairs per helical turn — long puzzling for theoretical biology because it is non-integer and depends sensitively on local geometry, ionic environment, and groove parameters — is, in this picture, the result of a balance between the rotational matching of the stacked toroidal vortices and the helical winding rate that closes the counter-rotating boundary cleanly.
+The 10.5 base pairs per helical turn — long puzzling for theoretical biology because it is non-integer and depends sensitively on local geometry, ionic environment, and groove parameters — is, in this picture, fixed by the substrate’s packing fraction acting on the helix pitch angle.
+The next section develops the explicit derivation; the numerical match is at bridge-equation precision.
 The right-handedness of B-DNA is also natural: the Higgs field — the local chirality state of the dc1/dag substrate — has a preferred handedness, and at biological energies and concentrations this preference biases the equilibrium between right-handed and left-handed helices.
 Z-DNA exists, and is left-handed, but it forms only at high salt concentrations on alternating-purine-pyrimidine sequences; B-DNA dominates because it matches the substrate’s preferred chirality.

 The major and minor grooves — the two helical channels that wind around the outside of the helix — acquire a corresponding interpretation.
 They are not simply geometric grooves; they are the surface manifestation of the substrate’s flow at the boundary of the bound counter-rotating pair.
 The substrate flow above and below each base-pair plane has to find its way around the next base pair, and the asymmetric phosphate placement biases this flow into two channels of unequal width.
 Proteins that bind DNA “read” the sequence by sensing the chemical groups exposed in these grooves; in the substrate picture, they also sense the local flow direction and intensity.
 This is one of the places where the framework predicts something the standard picture does not: the energetic landscape of DNA-protein binding should depend on more than just steric and hydrogen-bonding contacts.
 It should also depend on the alignment of the protein’s chiral active site with the local circulation of the groove.